Renzo L. Ricca: Topological fluid dynamics

-to integrable equations of hydrodynamic type, and he contributed to determine new relations between energy of knotted fields and topological information in terms of crossing and winding number information.
+to integrable equations of hydrodynamic type, and he contributed to determining new relations between the energy of knotted fields and topological information in terms of crossing and winding number information.

-In collaboration with Xin Liu, Ricca derived the Jones and HOMFLYPT knot polynomial invariants from the helicity of fluid flows, hence extending the initial work on helicity to highly complex networks of filament structures.
+In collaboration with Xin Liu, Ricca derived the Jones and HOMFLYPT knot polynomial invariants from the helicity of fluid flows, Hence, extending the initial work on helicity to highly complex networks of filament structures.
 This work opened up the possibility to quantify natural decay processes in terms of structural topological complexity.
-As regards quantum fluid systems, Ricca and collaborators demonstrated the physical implications of a superposed twist phase as a Aharonov–Bohm effect for the formation of new defects in condensates, and provided analytical and topological proofs of the zero helicity condition for Seifert framed defects.
+As regards quantum fluid systems, Ricca and collaborators demonstrated the physical implications of a superposed twist phase as a Aharonov–Bohm effect for the formation of new defects in condensates, and provided analytical and topological proofs of the zero helicity condition for Seifert-framed defects.